 At first, the Grand Chamber considers that there is no contraindication to file a translation of the filed documents at the same time than these pieces (point 9 of the reasons).
 However, we must be careful, because these translations should not be taken for originals and for example: by way of illustration, translations can not be transmitted BEFORE the originals at the risk of being considered as precisely the latter. (point 12 of the reasons).

-Section 23.2.
-Plurality of documents and limited translation to only certain documents
+Multiple documents and translation limited to only certain documents

 What happens if the licensee files several documents to perform a pleading, only some of them being in his language?

 A priori, there is no reason to consider all the documents must be produced in the language of the applicant in order to benefit from the reduction (point 15 of the reasons).
 In fact, when certain documents can be submitted after the payment of the tax, how do you know the amount of the tax to be paid (we are not talking about a tax refund, but a reduction, point 16 of the reasons)?

 For the Grand Chamber, it is sufficient to deposit in its language the essential document of the first procedural act to benefit from the tax reduction (point 21):

 - the request for examination of the examination fee (point 19 of the reasons),